jaiminrakholiya/SQLite_database_example/README.md

 Notes App 📝

-A Flutter notes application with SQLite database for local storage.
-Features a clean UI with create, read, update, and delete functionality for notes.
+This is a Flutter notes application that utilizes an SQLite database for local storage.

-Dependencies
+Features:

+#Create: Create new notes with titles and descriptions.
+#Read: View a list of all saved notes.
+#Update: Edit existing notes.
+#Delete: Delete notes with a confirmation dialog.
+#CleanUI: Features a modern and user-friendly Material Design UI.
+#LoadingStates: Handles loading states and displays appropriate error messages.
+#EmptyStateHandling: Provides a user-friendly message when there are no notes.
+#ResponsiveBottomSheet: Utilizes a responsive bottom sheet for adding and editing notes.
+Dependencies:

+#flutter: The core Flutter SDK.
+#sqflite: For interacting with the SQLite database.
+#path_provider: For obtaining the path to local storage.
+#path: For path manipulation.
+Installation:

-Add these to your pubspec.yaml:
+#AddDependencies: Add the following lines to your pubspec.yaml file:
-yamlCopydependencies:
+YAML

+dependencies:
   flutter:
     sdk: flutter
-  sqflite: ^2.3.0  # For SQLite database
+  sqflite: ^2.3.0
-  path_provider: ^2.1.1  # For getting local storage path
+  path_provider: ^2.1.1
-  path: ^1.8.3  # For path manipulation
+  path: ^1.8.3

 environment:
   sdk: ">=2.19.0 <4.0.0"
-Installation

-Add the dependencies to your pubspec.yaml file
-Run flutter pub get in your terminal
+#GetDependencies: Run flutter pub get in your terminal.

-Import the required packages in your Dart files:
+#ImportPackages: Import the required packages in your Dart files:

+Dart

-dartCopyimport 'package:sqflite/sqflite.dart';
+import 'package:sqflite/sqflite.dart';
 import 'package:path_provider/path_provider.dart';
 import 'package:path/path.dart';
-Features

-📝 Create new notes with title and description
-📖 View list of all saved notes
-✏️ Update existing notes with edit functionality
-🗑️ Delete notes with confirmation dialog
-🎨 Clean and modern Material Design UI
-⚡ Loading states and error handling
-📱 Empty state handling
-💫 Responsive bottom sheet for adding/editing notes
+Note: This README provides a basic overview.
+For more detailed information, please refer to the project's source code and documentation.